afaulds/ComputerGraphics792/ReadMe.md

 5. Takes a while to load at first because I add in all fish and mines in the beginning.

 ## Programming Concepts
+### Gaming controls
+I implemented just turning in this game because the playable character is a shark.
+The shark continually moves forward and I built a javascript object that catches button down and button up events to allow for turning in both yaw and pitch directions.
+I implemented the buttons to work with the arrow keys and WASD keys as those are normal gaming keys.
+If given enough time I would have added a space bar speed boost with limited use to make it so you could speed after schools of fish or avoid the mines.

 ### Heads up display (HUD)
 For the heads up display for this game, I added points, health a couple pop up graphics to indicate actions and a game over screen.
 These elements use HTML and absolute positioning